Developments of Regional Impact

 - Focus the program on communication among all parties involved in the DRI process.

-The Department is still working to fully implement them; but, it may take a few months to have the new process fully operational.
-Check with your regional commission prior to beginning the DRI process to ensure that you're project is submitted and handled appropriately.
+Check with your regional commission prior to beginning the DRI process to ensure that your project is submitted and handled appropriately.

 Information and Resources